Thomas Hörl (artist): Artistic focus and cooperation

+Film projects

 In 2017–2019, Hörl collaborated with Peter Kozek and Alexander Martinz on the film trilogy Demonic Screens which was screened at Steirischer Herbst 2018, Reaktor Vienna 2019 and Diagonale - Festival of Austrian Film Graz 2020, among others.
 The latest film LICHTHÖHE from 2021 was made together with Peter Kozek and Victor Jaschke for the art project SERPENTINE - a touch of heaven (and hell) curated and organized by Michael Zinganel along the Grossglockner High Alpine Road and was shown in a "non-stop container cinema" and is distributed by sixpackfilm.
-Since 2021 he has been working on a silent film project (F.W.M.
-Symphony) about the disappearance of F.W.
+From 2021 he worked on a silent film project, F.W.M.
+Symphony, about the disappearance of F.W.
 Murnau's head from its burial place.
 The featurette movie premiered in the US at 19th Another Hole in the Head Film Festival in late 2022 and in spring 2023 in Europe at III.
 Pápa International Historical Film Festival (Hungary).
 Both festivals honored the film with awards.

+Awards and monographs

+Together with Peter Kozek, he was awarded the Prize for Visual Arts 2021 by the City of Vienna for their joint work.

-In 2022 a monograph on his solo art work to date entitled Curtain Walls & Rautenballett, is published by Verlag für moderne Kunst.
-2022 the artist was shortlisted for the Grand Art Prize of the Province of Salzburg.2024 Hörl was creating a portrait gallery about austrian Perchten figures and widely installed at Joanneums Neue Galerie vestibule – commissioned by Steirischer Herbst '24.
+In 2022 a monograph on his solo art work to date entitled Curtain Walls & Rautenballett has been published by Verlag für moderne Kunst.
+In 2022 the artist was shortlisted for the Grand Art Prize of the Province of Salzburg.
+In 2024 Hörl created a portrait gallery about Austrian Perchten figures which has been widely installed at Joanneums Neue Galerie vestibule, commissioned by Steirischer Herbst '24.